vaishnavi-4102/Chat-Application/README.md

 # Chat-Application

 This is a simple chat application implemented in Java using Socket programming for communication and Swing for the graphical user interface.
-The application allows multiple users to connect to a server and chat with each other in real-time.
+It allows you to send messages to the user and interact with them.
+It gives us the real time experience.
 ## Getting Started

 To run the chat application, you need to have Java Development Kit (JDK) installed on your system.